martendo/cookie-shooter-gb/README.md

 The action selection screen will appear after the title screen.
 You can choose whether you want to play a game ("Play") or just to view your top scores ("Top Scores").

-You will see the game mode selection screen after selecting one of the options, more on that below...
+You will see the game mode selection screen after selecting one of the actions.

 ## Game Modes
 There are 2 game modes: Classic and Super.